2122-4ahif-syp/01-cld-hotel-S1mple133/README.md

-# CLD Hotel Pavelescu Darius
+# CLD Hotelbetrieb Pavelescu Darius

 You can either view the CLD by opening https://2122-4ahif-syp.github.io/01-cld-hotel-S1mple133/